rbklein/SPADES/README.md

 # SPADES
-An entropy stable solver for the shallow water equations
+An entropy stable high-fidelity and reduced order solver for the shallow water equations